Krialder/rfid-checkin/docs/SECURITY_SETUP.md

 ## Important Notes

-- The actual configuration files (`config.php`, `config.json`, `create_admin.sql`) are already present in your local environment but won't be pushed to GitHub
+- The actual configuration files (`config.php`, `config.h`, `create_admin.sql`) are already present in your local environment but won't be pushed to GitHub
 - Always use the template files as a reference when setting up new environments
 - Keep your local configuration files secure and backed up privately